LER0ever/Presentations/p1rp/p1rp.rst

 *d.2*  Possible Research Questions
 ====================================

-* Do people actually more engaged in communication with newly adopted technology ?
+* Are people actually more engaged in communication with newly adopted technology ?

 * How to prevent personal privacy leak with brain-computer interface?